TitaniumShinobi/chatty/docs/rubrics/LIN_INFRASTRUCTURE_RUBRIC.md

 - **Never list multiple models in system prompts** - causes multi-model response format
 - **Use pure Lin orchestration (direct `runSeat`) for preview** - no Synth processing
 - **Only mention single model in system prompt** (or omit entirely in Lin mode)
+- **For ultra-brief GPTs**: Ultra-brevity and analytical sharpness layers are automatically injected
+- **One-word responses**: Welcomed and preferred when they capture the essence; enforced when cue detected